beezwax/markdown-compiler/doc/tokenize.md

 ## You did it!
 If you've followed along, congrats!
 You've taken the first step towards writing a tiny compiler.
 For now, you can relax, pat yourself on the back and sip some coffee.
-Next time, we'll talk about the next step: _Parsing_.
-We'll learn about grammars, formal languages and Recursive Descent Parsers.
+Next time, we'll talk about  _Parsing_.
+We'll learn about Grammars, formal languages and Abstract Syntax Trees.
 Don't worry — they are not as scary as they sound.